Bachelor of Applied Arts and Sciences

 UNT is a public research university located in Denton, Texas.
 As one of Texas' largest universities, they offer 105 bachelor's, 88 master's and 37 doctoral degree programs within the university's 14 colleges and schools.
 UNT Online offers more than 80 online program options.Learn more about the University of North Texas

-About the Applied Arts and Sciences Unit
+About Applied Arts and Sciences

-The Applied Arts and Sciences unit (known as the B.A.A.S. unit) of New College at the University of North Texas aims to maximize the potential of each individual.
+The Applied Arts and Sciences program (known as the B.A.A.S. unit) of New College at the University of North Texas aims to maximize the potential of each individual.
 Prior education and work experience are integrated with advanced undergraduate courses as students earn the B.A.A.S. degree.Learn more about the B.A.A.S.
 Unit

 Learn more about University of North Texas' Bachelor of Applied Arts and Sciences Degree